Asynchronous Capacity per Unit Cost: Model and Performance Criterion

 Our model captures the following features: \begin{itemize} \item Information is available at the transmitter at a random time; \item The transmitter chooses when to start sending information; \item Outside the information transmission period, the transmitter stays idle and the receiver observes noise; \item The receiver decodes without knowing the information arrival time at the transmitter. \end{itemize}

-Communication is discrete-time and carried over a discrete memoryless channel characterized by its finite input and output alphabets $\cal{X}\cup\{\star\}$ and $\cal{Y}$, respectively, and transition probability matrix $Q(y|x)$ for all $x\in \cal{X}\cup\{\star\}$ and $y\in {\cal{Y}}$.
-Here $\star$ denotes the special idle symbol and $\cal{X}$ denotes the alphabet containing the symbols that can be used in the actual transmission of the data. $\cal{X}$ may or may not contain $\star$.

-Given $B$ information bits to be transmitted, a codebook ${\cal{C}}$ consists of $M= 2^B$ codewords of length $N$ composed of symbols from ${\cal{X}}$.
+Communication is discrete-time, and carried over a discrete memoryless channel characterized by its finite input and output alphabets respectively, and transition probability matrix Here $\star$ denotes the special idle symbol, and $\cal{X}$ denotes the alphabet containing the symbols that can be used in the actual transmission of the data. $\cal{X}$ may or may not contain $\star$.
+We assume that no two different input symbols $x$ and $x'$ belonging to ${\cal{X}}$ have identical conditional distributions $Q(\cdot|x)$ and $Q(\cdot|x')$.\footnote{This is without loss of generality, as two such symbols are identical for communication purposes, so we can consider the equivalent channel with one of these two symbols deleted from the symbol alphabet.} Given $B$ information bits to be transmitted, a codebook ${\cal{C}}$ consists of $2^B$ codewords of length $n$ composed of symbols from ${\cal{X}}$.
 The message $m$ arrives at the transmitter at a random time $\nu$, independent of $m$, and uniformly distributed over $\{1,2,\ldots,A\}$, where the integer $A\geq 1$ characterizes the {\emph{asynchronism level}} between the transmitter and the receiver.
-Only one message arrives over the period $[1,2,\ldots,A+N-1]$.
+Only one message arrives over the period $[1,2,\ldots,A+n-1]$.
 If $A=1$, the channel is said to be synchronous.

-The transmitter chooses a time $\sigma(\nu,m)$ to begin transmitting the codeword $c(m)\in \cC$ assigned to message $m$---the transmitter need not start sending information right at the time when the message is available, i.e, at time $\nu$.
-The only constraint $\sigma$ must satisfy is that i.e., the transmitter cannot start transmitting before the message arrives or after the end of the uncertainty window.
+The transmitter chooses a time $\sigma(\nu,m)$ so that to begin transmitting the codeword $c^n(m)\in \cC$ assigned to message $m$.
+This means that the transmitter cannot start transmitting before the message arrives or after the end of the uncertainty window.
+It turns out that the possibility to choose $\sigma$ as a function of both $\nu$ and $m$ directly influences the cost to deliver this information by allowing to convey information through timing.
 In the rest of the paper, we suppress the arguments $\nu$ and $m$ of $\sigma$ when these arguments are clear from context.